pavel-2020/devextreme-documentation/concepts/05 Widgets/DataGrid/40 Scrolling/Scrolling.md

 Loads all rows simultaneously.
 A user scrolls within one page if [paging](/concepts/05%20Widgets/DataGrid/35%20Paging '/Documentation/Guide/Widgets/DataGrid/Paging/') is enabled.

 - **Virtual**
 Pages are loaded when entering the viewport and removed once they leave.
 This mode allows users to scroll data by jumping swiftly from one row to another.
-Scrolling in this mode becomes smoother if the widget preloads the adjacent pages.
+Scrolling in this mode becomes smoother if the UI component preloads the adjacent pages.
 You can enable this feature by setting the **scrolling**.[preloadEnabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/scrolling/preloadEnabled.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/scrolling/#preloadEnabled') option to **true**, but note that it may cause lags on low-performing devices.

 - **Infinite**
 The next page is loaded once the scrollbar reaches the end of its scale.
 Use this mode if a user should scroll data gradually, from the first to the last page.